DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * metrics: The function ``rte_metrics_init`` will have a non-void return in order to notify errors instead of calling ``rte_exit``.

-* cmdline: ``cmdline`` structure will be made opaque to hide platform-specific content.
-On Linux and FreeBSD, supported prior to DPDK 20.11, original structure will be kept until DPDK 21.11.

 * raw/ioat: The ``ioat`` rawdev driver has been deprecated, since it's functionality is provided through the new ``dmadev`` infrastructure.
   To continue to use hardware previously supported by the ``ioat`` rawdev driver,